jrdnrs/collections-rs/readme.md

 #### ErasedVec
 A homogeneous vec without explicit type, you must enforce the type yourself at runtime otherwise bad things will happen

-#### FixedVec
+#### ArrayVec
-Just a fixed length array with a length field to simulate a vec
+A fixed length array with extra methods, and a length field, to simulate Vec API

 #### SparseMap
 Uses keys to a sparse vec as layer of indirection to a dense vec